Naomi Tadmor

 Naomi Tadmor is professor of history, Lancaster University with interests in British social and cultural history and modern Jewish history.

 She is fellow of the Royal Historical Society and served on its council (2012-2016).
 In 2019 she was elected chair of the international Social History Society to serve until 2022.
+In 2022 she was re-elected, and in 2025 she was elected Honorary Vice-President of the Social History Society.